isomerpages/govtech-gobusiness/pages/solutionrepo/solution2130.md

 ---
-title: Ear Tagging Machine
+title: Crate/ Tray washing machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2130
 ---

-## Ear Tagging Machine
+## Crate/ Tray washing machine

 ## Overview

 **Description**

-A machine used to place ear tags into the ears of livestocks to provide a means of identification.
+A machine used to wash crates and trays used for farming.

 ## Solution Packages Option(s)